dododex/help/faq/how-to-knock-out-a-dinosaur-in-ark-survival-evolved.md

 ---
 layout: faq
-title: What is Dododex Pro?
+title: How to Knock Out a Dinosaur in ARK: Survival Evolved
-category: dododex-pro
+category: guides
 ---

 This FAQ has been temporarily disabled while the site is in maintenance.
 Coming back soon!